 Founded in 1859, Michigan Law School is one of the world’s leading institutions of legal education and enjoys a reputation for academic excellence characterized by a powerful commitment to diversity, equity, and inclusion.
 Michigan is consistently ranked among the top law schools in the nation, and enjoys international renown for its intellectual rigor, stunning physical surroundings, preeminent faculty scholarship, and a community noted for collegiality and warmth.
 Michigan Law has an exceptional and cooperative community of talented and interesting students, with 1000 in the JD and 40 in the LLM program.
 Our commitments to collegiality, to constructive and challenging debate, and to enabling our students to pursue a wide range of options explain why the Law School has long been committed to diversity along many dimensions.
 Our graduates serve with distinction in the private, public, non-profit, and academic sectors, in large numbers in every major market in the nation, as well as internationally.
 The University of Michigan is located in Ann Arbor, Michigan, which is considered among the best places in the United States to live and work.

-The successful applicant will have a minimum of 3 years of relevant advocacy experience, a strong interest in clinical teaching, a demonstrated commitment to public interest lawyering, and potential for scholarship and success as a clinical teacher.
+The successful applicant will have a minimum of 3 years of relevant advocacy experience (not necessarily in the unemployment insurance context), a strong interest in clinical teaching, a demonstrated commitment to public interest lawyering, and potential for scholarship and success as a clinical teacher.
 Candidates must hold a J.D. degree and be eligible for licensure in Michigan.

 At the University of Michigan, our dedication to academic excellence for the public good is inseparable from our commitment to diversity, equity, and inclusion.
 U-M is committed to recruiting, selecting, and retaining a diverse and highly engaged staff community.

 Questions can be directed to Associate Dean Debra Chopp at email@example.com or 734-763-1948.